matter-labs/zinc/README.md

 # build the circuit
 zargo build

-# fill the witness input JSON located at ./data/witness.json with values
+# fill the input JSON template ./data/input.json with values

 # runs the circuit to check it without input data
 zargo run